atharvavaidya14/MNIST_sign_language/README.md

 ## 🎥 Webcam Demo

 To try real-time prediction using your webcam:

 ```bash
 python webcam_demo.py
 ```

 - Model must be trained or loaded beforehand.
 - The window shows predicted ASL class for the current frame.
 - Press `q` to exit.

 ---

-## 📱 Android Integration (Next Step)

-You can deploy the `sign_model_scripted.pt` or `sign_model.onnx` model to Android using:
-- PyTorch Mobile
-- ONNX Runtime for Android

-Integrate the exported model into an Android app using the appropriate runtime library.

----